prmeyn/SMSwitch/README.md

 ﻿# SMSwitch(https://www.nuget.org/packages/SMSwitch)

 **SMSwitch** is an open-source C# class library that provides a wrapper around existing services that are used to verify Mobile numbers and send messages.
 The service stores information in a MongoDb database that you configure using the package [MongoDbService](https://www.nuget.org/packages/MongoDbService)
+In order to know the Base Url and other common settings the following package is used [uSignIn.CommonSettings](https://www.nuget.org/packages/uSignIn.CommonSettings)
 ## Features

 - Covers Twilio, Plivo (possible to cover more if needed)